 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

-- The Autonomic Disorders Consortium has information and frequently asked questions about Postural orthostatic tachycardia syndrome for patients and their families.
+- The Autonomic Disorders Consortium has information about Postural orthostatic tachycardia syndrome for patients and their families.
 This research consortium is funded by the National Institutes of Health.

 Learn More About Postural Tachycardia Syndrome (POTS)

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.